anil-sidhu/JavaScript-100-objective-based-questions/laravel100.md

 	<summary><b>View Answer</b></summary>
 <ul>
 Answer: A

 	The php artisan optimize command in Laravel is used to improve application performance by caching commonly used components.
-This command:

-Compiles commonly used classes into a single file, reducing the need to autoload multiple files separately.
+ 	This command:Compiles commonly used classes into a single file, reducing 	the need to autoload multiple files separately.
  	Caches configuration files to avoid repeatedly loading and parsing them.
  	Caches routes to speed up route resolution.
 </ul>
 </details>

-**12. Which method is used to retrieve the old input value in Laravel forms?**
+**14. Which method is used to retrieve the old input value in Laravel forms?**
 ```php
 A) Input::old()
 B) Session::previous()